Raaatus/Pack-Shellcode-PE/readme-en.md

 The problem is that the loader loads the shellcode into an area of memory that can't be written to, so you can't jump from here.

-- I modified retrun 5520 by decompiling opencalc.exe, replaced the return bytes by just null bytes, then patched the .exe.
+- I modified `retrun 5520` by decompiling `opencalc.exe`, replaced the return bytes by just null bytes, then patched the .exe.
     - I take out the shellcode, paste and patch putty.
 And it does have a null bytes exception.
 But there are still some in the thread that can't be written.
 So it's impossible to change

-- Based on the above principle, I thought I'd jump to the offset of the first putty instruction, but directly by decompiling opencalc.exe instead of the null bytes.
-This time the problem is that opencalc.exe doesn't have the putty reference, so I'm going to jump blindly into an offset that's generated randomly with each new execution.
+- Based on the above principle, I thought I'd jump to the offset of the first putty instruction, but directly by decompiling `opencalc.exe` instead of the null bytes.
+This time the problem is that `opencalc.exe` doesn't have the putty reference, so I'm going to jump blindly into an offset that's generated randomly with each new execution.

 ### Go